 - Place your heel a little beyond the tip of the cane.

-- To use on stairs: Ask your caregiver to show you how to safely use your cane on stairs.
+- To use on stairs: Ask your healthcare provider to show you how to safely use your cane on stairs.
 Do not use your cane on the stairs unless someone is with you.